Loading organizations...

 Key people at Sniply.

-Sniply was founded by Zal Bilimoria (Co-Founder/CEO).
+Sniply was founded in 2010 by Zal Bilimoria (Co-Founder/CEO).

 Key people at Sniply.

-Sniply was founded by Zal Bilimoria (Co-Founder/CEO).
+Sniply was founded in 2010 by Zal Bilimoria (Co-Founder/CEO).

 Sniply is a marketing technology company that builds a link-shortening platform with embedded custom call-to-action (CTA) overlays on any shared link, including third-party content.
 It serves digital marketers, e-commerce owners, affiliate marketers, SaaS companies, agencies, and social media influencers by enabling them to drive traffic and conversions from content they share, even if it is not their own.
 Sniply solves the problem of lost engagement when sharing external content by allowing marketers to retain audience attention and guide users back to their own sites or funnels.
 The platform has demonstrated strong growth, powering over 41 million hyperlinks and reaching more than 256 million people globally, with over 25,000 active users and 85 million URLs shortened as of recent years[1][2][4].